franciscop/drive-db/README.md

 | 2  | Merry     | Johnson  | 19  | Tokyo         |
 | 3  | Peter     | Williams | 45  | London        |

-Becomes an array with some easy methods:
+Becomes a JSON file and an object in your code:

 ```json
 [